denkovarik/Annotate-KEGG-Pathway/README.md

 ```
 git clone git@github.com:denkovarik/Annotate-KEGG-Pathway.git
 ```
-After the repo has been cloned on your device, move into the Bioinformatics-Tools directory from the command line.
+After the repo has been cloned on your device, move into the Annotate-KEGG-Pathway directory from the command line.
 ```
 cd Annotate-KEGG-Pathway
 ```